2023 heat waves: Political, charity, NGO, UN, scientific and corporate responses

 China's top diplomat Wang Yi and American diplomat John Kerry called for "global leadership" on climate issues.

 Some meteorological scientists officially blamed climate change for the event.
 A marine heat wave roughly 60 miles off California's coast was accused by meteorologists of helping fuel Hurricane Hilary.

-On August 2, Xi Jinping, General Secretary of the Central Committee and the president of the People's Republic of China, urged local officials to make every effort to find the 29 individuals who are missing and the may people who were trapped rising flood waters.
+On August 2, Xi Jinping, General Secretary of the Central Committee and the president of China, urged local officials to make every effort to find the 29 individuals who were missing and the people who were trapped.

 In the end of July, Joe Biden announced some measures to protect Americans from the heat waves.
 Those include a safety rules for workers who work outdoors with the mechanism of enforcement, ensuring access to water to communities in danger, improving weather forecasts.
 The money is partly coming from the Infrastructure Investment and Jobs Act and Inflation Reduction Act.
 Biden also met the mayors of Phoenix, Arizona and San Antonio to understand better the needs of the cities who were severely impacted by the heatwave.
 Even before the heatwave some measures already have been taken: cooling centers and more efficient buildings.